Fornication/Arkays-Commandment/README.md

  #### Darkness Settings

- - If you want the game to be brighter or darker, you can use quick adjustors under `ENBEFFECT.FX`, --Nights & Interior Adjustors--
+ - If you want the game to be brighter or darker, you can use the Vivid Weathers MCM.

 ##### If you cannot handle the ENB: Disable `useEffect` in enbseries.ini